FAIMS/burial-mounds-web/README.md

 The photo gallery is implemented using [slick](http://kenwheeler.github.io/slick/).
 There is two photo gallery in a record page, one is photo gallery used to display photos for that record and the second photo gallery is used as a navigation.
 The implementation is split into three parts:

-1. The HTML structure is defined in the template html for the records, which by default is in *\_layouts/record.html*.
+1. The HTML structure is defined in the template HTML page for the records, which by default is in *\_layouts/record.html*.
 2. The CSS that is used to style the photo gallery such as the the navigation buttons for the photo gallery is in *assets/slick/slick-theme.css*.
 3. The Javascript is used to defined the logic of the photo gallery is in *assets/custom_js/slick-settings.js*.